cljsjs/packages/pixi-sound/README.md

 (def pixi-sound js/PIXI.sound)
 ```

-Externs were generated using https://github.com/jmmk/javascript-externs-generator
+Externs were generated manually, so it does not include all the api.

 [flibs]: https://github.com/clojure/clojurescript/wiki/Foreign-Dependencies